skingori/spu/README.md

-# spu
+# spu (ST PAUL UNIVERSITY)
-Use MAMP to run the projects
+Use MAMP to run the projects also note that

 Projects are well tested under Mozilla version 52